ADzwo/Final_project/README.md

+### Manual

 A whole-genome aligner, based on the algorithm of SibeliaZ-LCB, but operating on a variation graph instead of a compacted de Bruijn graph.
+We have provided two alternative ways of performing the MSA in each collinear block - one based on SPOA and another one using a modification of the library poapy.

 The project can be used with the following command.
 ```